littlezaide/haggadah/haggadah.md

 The artistic spirit was directed by Moses, "as by his Egyptian compatriots, to colossal and indestructible undertakings.
 He built human pyramids, carved human obelisks; he took a poor shepherd family and created a nation from it --a great eternal, holy people; a people of God, destined to outlive the centuries, and to serve as pattern to all other nations, even as a prototype to the whole of mankind.
 He created Israel," . . . a people that has "fought and suffered on every battlefield of human thought."

 Heinrich Heine
 _____________

 To lead into freedom a people long crushed by tyranny; to discipline and order such a mighty host; to harden them into fighting men, before whom warlike tribes quailed and walled cities went down; to repress discontent and jealousy and mutiny; to combat reactions and reversions; to turn the quick, fierce flame of enthusiasm to the service of a steady purpose, require some towering character—a character blending in highest expression the qualities of politician, patriot, philosopher, and statesman—the anion of the wisdom of the Egyptians with the unselfish devotion of the meekest of men.

 The striking differences between Egyptian and Hebrew polity are not of form but of essence.
 The tendency of the one is to subordination and oppression; of the other, to individual freedom.
 Strangest of recorded birth!
-From

-p.
-138

-the strongest and most splendid despotism of antiquity comes the freest republic.
+From the strongest and most splendid despotism of antiquity comes the freest republic.
 From between the paws of the rock-hewn Sphinx rises the genius of human liberty, and the trumpets of the Exodus throb with the defiant proclamation of the rights of man. . .
 In the characteristics of the Mosaic institutions, as in the fragments of a Colossus, we may read the greatness of the mind whose impress they bear—of a mind in advance of its surroundings, in advance of its age; of one of those star souls that dwindle not with distance, but, glowing with the radiance of essential truth, hold their light while institutions and languages and creeds change and pass.

 Leader and servant of men!
 Law-giver and benefactor!
 Toiler towards the Promised Land seen only by the eye of faith!
 Type of the high souls who in every age have given to earth its heroes and its martyrs, whose deeds are the precious possession of the race, whose memories are its sacred heritage!
 With whom among the founders of Empire shall we compare him?